-Handbook adopted by the Board of Education: June 10, 2019
+Handbook adopted by the Board of Education: June 13, 2022

-NORTHFIELD HIGH SCHOOL CO-CURRICULAR ATHLETIC PHILOSOPHY
+NORTHFIELD PUBLIC SCHOOL CO-CURRICULAR ATHLETIC/ACTIVITIES PHILOSOPHY

-The athletic program at Northfield High School is considered an integral part of the total educational process.
+The Activities Program at Northfield Public Schools is considered an integral part of the total educational process.
 The purpose of the program is to provide educational experiences which complement that process and help students attain the goals of the Northfield Public Schools.
-The athletic program is an effective means of providing young people with the opportunity to develop socially, emotionally, intellectually, and physically, which contributes to their becoming effective members of society.
+The activities program is an effective means of providing young people with the opportunity to develop socially, emotionally, intellectually, and physically, which contributes to their becoming effective members of society.
 The emphasis shall be on teaching these attributes at a level necessary to be competitive interscholastically.

-The goal of the program is to benefit students (grades 7-12) who participate directly, and to benefit students and community members not directly involved.
+The goal of the program is to benefit students (grades 6-12) who participate directly, and to benefit students and community members not directly involved.
 Striving to win is important.
 The aim is to provide a positive experience for all participants.
 Individual improvement and the achievement of personal and team goals are determinants of success.